yujiawang4/Final_Project/README.md

 ## Monte Carlo Simulation Scenario & Purpose:

-The purpose of this simulation is to examine the average waiting time for the seats in Lao Si Chuan.
+The purpose of this simulation is to examine the expected waiting time of the seats for different groups of people.
 Besides, help customer to schedule their time properly, so that enhance the customers’ service.

 Solution: